enyosolutions/vue-awesome-components/docs/guide/awesomecrud/custom-actions.md

 # Custom actions

-In addition to the default ations on a `Awesome Crud` it's also possible to create custom actions.
+In addition to the default ations on a `AwesomeCrud` it's also possible to create custom actions.
 The component `AwesomeAction` is used for that.

 ## Location